KimothoKarani/airbnb-clone-project/README.md

 > If you’re reviewing this project, feel free to explore the code, run the setup, or contact me with questions or feedback.
 This repo is part of my portfolio and learning journey as a backend engineer.

+## Team Roles

+Developing a scalable backend system requires clear responsibilities across several key roles.
+Below are the primary roles that contribute to the success of this Airbnb Clone backend project:

+### Backend Developer
+Designs, implements, and maintains the server-side logic, APIs, and business processes.
+Responsible for integrating external services, handling data processing, and ensuring code quality and security.

+### Database Administrator (DBA)
+Manages the design, optimization, and maintenance of the project’s database.
+Responsible for data integrity, backup strategies, performance tuning, and supporting efficient, secure data access.

+### DevOps Engineer
+Handles the automation, deployment, and monitoring of backend services.
+Sets up containerization (e.g., Docker), configures CI/CD pipelines (such as GitHub Actions), and ensures high availability, scalability, and reliable operations.

+### QA Engineer (Quality Assurance)
+Plans and executes test cases to verify the correctness and reliability of the backend.
+Develops automated tests, performs manual checks where needed, documents bugs, and collaborates closely with developers to deliver robust features.

+### Security Specialist (or Security Champion)
+Focuses on identifying and addressing security risks within the application.
+Implements authentication, authorization, data protection, and best practices for secure coding and compliance.

+### Project Manager (optional or combined role)
+Coordinates the overall project, sets timelines, manages team communication, and ensures the delivery of milestones.
+Tracks progress, facilitates meetings, and helps resolve obstacles throughout the project lifecycle.

+---

+> On smaller teams (or in learning environments), one person may cover several of these roles.
+This project simulates real-world responsibilities to encourage best practices and collaboration.